TuSimple/mxnet-operator/README.md

-# mxnet-operator: A Kubernetes operator for mxnet jobs
+# mxnet-operator: a Kubernetes operator for mxnet jobs

 ## Overview